vanyoleyang/seqhand/README.md

 your project directory in order to generate hand motions.

 ## MANO
-Install and set up your[MANO library](https://github.com/hassony2/manopth) as explained in their work page.
+Install and set up your [MANO library](https://github.com/hassony2/manopth) as explained in their work page.
 Put your "mano" folder in /your/project/directory/mano/

 ## Hand Skin Color